DeMaCS-UNICAL/Incremental-maintenance-of-overgrounded-logic-programs-with-tailored-simplifications/README.md

    * `pacman.xml`: it is an XML file containing all the instructions that have to be executed by _I<sup>2</sup>-DLV_ for running the `pacman` experiment.

 # HOW TO RUN THE EXPERIMENTS
-First of all you need to unzip the `idlv_incremental.zip` archive move and, then, you have to move in the ICLP2020 benchmarks folder.
+First of all you need to unzip the `idlv_incremental.zip` archive and, then, you have to move in the ICLP2020 benchmarks folder.
 Run the shell command
   * `cd ./idlv-incremental/ICLP2020_benchmarks`

 You can run all the tests using the I<sup>2</sup>-DLV version with or without the simplification/desimplification steps.
 If you want to test the performance of the system **with** the simplification/desimplification steps, you need to pass as argument of the executable the option `--isd` followed by the option `--istats=1` to get also some statistics overview.